 The big difference when going from Nepal to Tibet compared to going from Mainland China to Tibet is the type of Chinese visa needed.
 When you go from Mainland China to Tibet, all you need is a normal Chinese Tourist Visa, which can be obtained from the Chinese Embassy/Consulate in your home country or at most Chinese consulates across the globe.
 However, when going from Nepal to Tibet, you MUST have a Group Chinese Tourist Visa, which can only be obtained from the Chinese Embassy in Kathmandu.
 If you arrive in Nepal with a Chinese Tourist Visa (or other type of Chinese visa) already in your passport, you will not be able to use it and you will not be refunded the cost of this visa, which is now useless.

 A travel agency in Lhasa will have to assist you in getting the Group Chinese Visa.
 They will write you an official Chinese Visa invitation letter, which will state all of the details listed in your passport along with your travel route in Tibet and the dates you will be in Tibet.
 The travel agency in Lhasa will then forward this letter to their partners in Kathmandu who will assist you in submitting it to the Chinese Embassy in Kathmandu.
-The Group Chinese Visa in Kathmandu normally takes 2 or 3 business days to obtain.
+The Group Chinese Visa in Kathmandu normally takes 2 business days to obtain.
+If you turn in your visa application before 11am on Mondays, Tuesdays or Wednesdays, you can normally get your passport returned to you the following day by 4pm.
 Be advised that the Chinese Embassy in Kathmandu does not process visa applications on weekends, during Chinese holidays or during most Nepalese holidays.

 Unlike a standard Chinese Tourist Visa, which is placed inside your passport, the Group Chinese Tourist Visa is NOT in your passport.
 It is a full-sized piece of paper that lists your full name, birthdate, gender, profession, nationality and passport number.
 It also states how long your visa is valid for and how long you can stay in Tibet and China.
 The Group Chinese Visa will always be valid for the duration of your pre-arranged journey to Tibet.
 Normally the Group Chinese Visa will be valid for at least 28 days, though if you are taking a longer journey in Tibet, say 45 days for example, your Group Chinese Visa will be valid for the entire duration of your time in Tibet with at least another week for you to go to Mainland China and depart the country.